calories to gain muscle mass

 If the goal was simply to gain weight, then it would be extremely simple.
 Eat, eat and eat.

-what should you do then?
+What should you do then??

 Slightly increase calories.

-Above all, don't make too extreme increases.
+Above all, don't make increases that are too extreme.

 Adjust according to your results.